Where Can You Eat Near the Georgia World Congress Center?

 Top Draft

-Inside Omni Atlanta Hotel at CNN Center, Top Draft offers a sophisticated sports bar and dining experience with views of Centennial Olympic Park from the expansive terrace.
+Inside Omni Atlanta Hotel, Top Draft offers a sophisticated sports bar and dining experience with views of Centennial Olympic Park from the expansive terrace.
 Guests can enjoy an extensive list of beers and wines on tap and top-shelf cocktails.
 The menu features elevated bar fare such as house-made pork rinds, steak chili and butter-poached lobster fries.
 Other restaurants inside the Omni are New South Kitchen, a good spot for breakfast and lunch, and Centennial Grounds, a coffee bar where you can also get pastries and sandwiches.

 Waffle House

-This Southern staple is a must-have when visiting Atlanta for the first time, and especially for those looking to satisfy late night cravings.
+This Southern staple is a must-have when visiting Atlanta for the first time, and especially for those looking to satisfy late-night cravings.
 With 24-hour food service, dining at Waffle House is most enjoyable when ordering the all-star breakfast special, smothered and covered hash browns or the irresistible Texas patty melt.

 Ray’s in the City